 A History of the SkyPar Ken Murphy May 2010

 Hi World!
 We're the San Francisco chapter.
 We love sparking discussion, action, participation (particularly in our local region).

 Who should apply for our no-strings-attached grants?
-Anyone passionate who has looked at this page carefully.
+Anyone passionate who has read through this text carefully.
+Yes, carefully.

 We give one grant per month.
 Beginners, small projects and experimenters get preferential treatment.
 Will $1,000 make all the difference for your project to get started?
 If you represent an established organization, we probably are not your best backing source.
 But it depends.

 Hint for organizations, nonprofits & ensembles: Describe a highly specific idea that's an experimental side trip and is not whatever you are normally focused on.*

 Hint for individuals: Short, raw and personal.
 Rave about possibility rather than nailing down every detail.
 Credentials are unimportant.
 Your inspired self will be great at making your point.

 Hint for artists: We love public interactive elements.
 Be you trying something new.
 No skill in proposal writing needed.
 Let loose.
 Be awkward.
 Be daring.
 Be odd.

 Hint for events: Apply more than seven weeks ahead to give us time to discuss before your event.
 If time has got away from you, apply anyway.
 We may decide to support it, depending on what else we review that month.